 The global art market was hit hard by the Covid-19 crisis.
 Art fairs, galleries, auction houses and museums are social environments, often indoors.
 Many were forced to temporarily close, and it is uncertain when or if they will reopen.
 To minimize the damage mandatory shutdowns are having on art sales, the industry needs to reinvent itself by going virtual.

 This is not a new problem.
 Overall, the art market recorded a 5% drop in sales worldwide in 2019.
-In recent years, rising geopolitical tensions have weighed on art sales, particularly in the United States, United Kingdom, and China account for four-fifths of the value of global art sales.
+In recent years, rising geopolitical tensions have weighed on art sales, which particularly in the United States, United Kingdom, and China account for four fifths of the value of global art sales.
 For the art industry, showcasing art that appeals to Millennials and Gen Z through the channels that they engage with is critical to its future survival and growth.

 According to the Art Basel and UBS Global Art Market Report, the Chinese market fell by 10% last year, penalized by the trade war with the U.S. and an economic slowdown due to the protests in Hong Kong.
 Hampered by Brexit, the art market in Great Britain fell by 9% during the same period.
-Other countries sought to fill the void; France is positioning itself as a doorway to art sales in the rest of the European Union in the wake of Brexit, and gained much of the U.K.’s losses with a 7% increase in sales.
+Other countries sought to fill the void.
+France is positioning itself as a doorway to art sales in the rest of the European Union in the wake of Brexit and gained much of the U.K.’s losses with a 7% increase in sales.

 One of the innovative approaches they have taken is the creation of online art galleries.
 Making art galleries virtual opens up access to the art market to an increased volume of customers, while simultaneously allowing the industry to continue to flourish in the aftermath of the pandemic.
 In addition, a comprehensive digital and marketing communications strategy can help art galleries to get their message to a broad range of customers, including Millennials and Gen Z.

-Showcasing Art That Appeals To Millennials
+Showcasing Art That Appeals to Millennials

-The Covid-19 crisis made an existing problem more apparent: the art industry has to accelerate its digital transition to attract younger generations.
+The Covid-19 crisis made an existing problem more apparent—the art industry has to accelerate its digital transition to attract younger generations.
 Millennials have overtaken Baby Boomers as America’s largest living adult generation, and their spending power is projected to reach $1.4 trillion by the end of 2020.
-To do appeal to this growing audience, art galleries and auctions need to communicate with Millennials and Gen Z to highlight art that appeals to them.
+To appeal to this growing audience, art galleries and auctions need to communicate with Millennials and Gen Z to highlight art that appeals to them.

 Growing Trend in Virtual Art Galleries and Auctions